kubernetes/community/events/elections/2021/README.md

 <!-- While finalizing the dates in the schedule, ensure that:
 - The Steering Committee and candidate Q+A occurs at a public SC meeting (usually a Monday).
-- Dealine to submit voter exception forms and request a replacement ballot is ~3 days before voting closes.
+- Deadline to submit voter exception forms and request a replacement ballot is ~3 days before voting closes.
 - Private announcement of results to SC members is at least ~2 days before private announcement to all candidates.